KevinMcDonnell6/chordomics/README.md

 # Troubleshooting
+## Chordomics input data
+Chordomics currently requires the input to have at least one taxonomic column ("Superkingdom","Kingdom","Phylum","Class","Order","Family","Genus","Species"), and one or more of the following: "COG_Category"	"COG_Name".
+This consistency allows us to handle the hierarchical nature of both the functional and taxonomic data.
+If you wish to display different types of data, we incorporated  SVG downloading via Crowbar^[<http://nytimes.github.io/svg-crowbar/>].

-## Metaproteomic input data
+## Metaproteomic utility input data
 The fields in the csv file should be quoted, as the lists of Uniprot accessions are also comma-separated in the output from the MPA.
 So, ensure the files are quoted, commas are used as the separator, and commas are also used as the within-field seprator.
 The following headers are required:
 ```
 "Superkingdom","Kingdom","Phylum","Class","Order","Family","Genus","Species", "Proteins"
 ```

-"Proteins" should contain one or more UniProt accessions; any extra headers are ignored.
+"Proteins" should contain one or more UniProt accessions, separated by commas; any extra headers are ignored.

-## Metagenomic input data
+## Metagenomic/metatranscriptomic utility input data
 If your selected MG-RAST id is running slowly, it is likely due to the time it takes to download the data files.
 Sadly, MG-RAST does not provide any given file with both taxonomic and functional information, so we have to download both and merge them.
+Try with a small dataset first, such as "mgm4762935.3".